 In addition, in October 2023 we presented new preclinical data regarding the discovery of novel compounds targeting KAT6, an epigenetic target that is dysregulated in breast and other cancers.
 In January 2024, we nominated a development candidate for this program, OP-3136.
-We have completed Investigational New Drug, or IND, enabling studies for OP-3136, and we anticipate providing additional pre-clinical data for OP-3136 in the fourth quarter of 2024.
-We expect to file an IND application with the FDA in late 2024 and advance into clinical development.
-In a non-clinical xenograft model, OP-3136 caused dose-dependent tumor growth inhibition and tumor regression comparable to or better than a positive-control patented KAT6 inhibitor and demonstrated synergy in combination with CDK4/6 inhibitors or palazestrant.
+In October 2024, we presented new pre-clinical data at ENA 2024 on the combination of OP-3136 with endocrine therapy, including palazestrant, and a CDK4/6 inhibitor, ribociclib.
+We have completed Investigational New Drug, or IND, enabling studies for OP-3136, and we expect to file the IND application with the FDA in late 2024 and advance into clinical development in early 2025.
+In non-clinical xenograft models, OP-3136 caused dose-dependent tumor growth inhibition and tumor regression comparable to or better than a positive-control patented KAT6 inhibitor and demonstrated synergy in combination with CDK4/6 inhibitors or palazestrant.
 We are advancing the development of this program in collaboration with Aurigene Oncology, or Aurigene.